arahi7860/react-intro/readme.md

 ### What is a Frontend Framework?

 - A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.
-- Express, which you'll learn next unit, is a framework that runs on the server, receives incoming requests from the client, performs some work that you have defined, and returns a response to the client.
+- Express is a framework that runs on the server, receives incoming requests from the client, performs some work that you have defined, and returns a response to the client.
 React is a front-end framework, which runs in the browser only.
 It makes building complex user interfaces easier.
 - Frameworks can help standardize code, give you additional functionality and performance, and can help get your code off the ground faster.
 - There are [many](https://2018.stateofjs.com/front-end-frameworks/overview/)
     front end frameworks and each go about solving problems of how state is managed, updated, and displayed on the page in their own way, but there are many commonalities.
 - There is a lot of debate over whether frontend frameworks count as frameworks at all -- some people say that they are just libraries and should be referred to as such.

 ### What is ReactJS?